BtNowakowski/rock_paper_scissors/Readme.md

 Classic game written for fun and also to practice pygame

 ## How to play
-Simply click Rock Paper or Scissors.
+Simply click on Rock, Paper or Scissors.

 ### Setup
 Use `pip install -r requirements.txt` and you should be good to go